bacularis/bacularis-app/README.md

 ## Installation

-The easiest way of installing and updating Bacularis is using Composer for that.
+One of the ways to install and update Bacularis is using Composer for that.

 If you don't have Composer installed, you can use the following commands to install it: